sauradip/fewshotQAT/README.md

 - Instead of meta-learning the entire network, only Transformer is meta-learned hence faster adaptation.
 - Intra-Class Variance is handled using this adaptation
 - Promising performance in Cross-Domain/Dataset settings.
+- Can localize Actions for a class having a minimum of just **1** annotated video

 ## Qualitative Performance